Welcome to The History in the Bible Podcast

 In the History in the Bible Podcast I will take you inside this revolution in Biblical studies in a series of fortnightly podcasts.
 Each episode will be a chunk just right for your morning or afternoon commute.

-In the second series, I will discuss the Babylonian exile, the return, and the subsequent history of the Jews from the Persian period through the Hasmonean kingdom to conclude with Judea as a Roman province.
+In the second series (beginning July 2017), I will first discuss the Babylonian exile, the return, and the subsequent history of the Jews from the Persian period through the Hasmonean kingdom to conclude with Judea as a Roman province.
 I will also cover the vast literature that was produced after the Babylonian Exile, sometimes called the pseudepigrahical works.
 None of these works made it into either the Old or New Testaments but they influenced both of the daughter religions of the ancient Israelite faith: rabinnical Judaism, and Christianity.

 Podcasts Worth Visiting